deepika11-bit/machine-learning-lab-2/README.md

 Be ready to ask clarifying questions and explore edge cases out loud.
 Don’t jump into coding, focus on running down the optimal solution clearly first.
 And remember — even if you don’t get in, the learning you gain is yours to keep.

+🧩 The Final Interview
+The next round was scheduled for 17th July with a Senior Software Engineer (12+ years of experience).
+He presented a hard Dynamic Programming problem — and unfortunately, I couldn’t solve it.

+Within a few days, I received the rejection mail.

+💭 Reflections and Takeaways
+No, I didn’t make it to Google.
+But I made it through something far more valuable — the journey that taught me what true growth feels like.

+Here are my biggest takeaways:

+🌱 1.
+Preparation is not just about solving problems — it’s about building patience.
+Hours of revision and practice don’t just sharpen your skills; they prepare your mind to stay calm when things go wrong — even during a power cut.

+💡 2.
+Rejection doesn’t define your capability — it defines your current version.
+Not clearing an interview doesn’t mean you’re not good enough.
+It simply means your “version 1.0” isn’t ready yet.
+Keep upgrading yourself.

+🔥 3.
+Confidence isn’t built by success — it’s built by surviving failure.
+The moment you bounce back after a tough round, that’s when you truly start believing in yourself.

+⚙️ 4.
+Luck plays a role, but preparation decides how much luck can help you.
+Some days things won’t go your way — the key is to stay ready for the next opportunity that does.

+🚀 5.
+Getting close to your dream counts.
+Even though I didn’t crack Google, getting that far reminded me that my hard work, projects, and consistency are taking me in the right direction.

+That experience didn’t give me an offer letter — but it gave me a stronger mindset, a clearer sense of direction, and the belief that I’ll make it there someday.